 Can I sell a car on PCP finance?

-How does PCP financing work?
+How does PCP Financing Work?

 Alternatively, you can settle the outstanding finance on your PCP deal yourself by getting in touch with the finance company.
 The crucial element is that the finance needs to be settled before you hand over the car to a private individual.

-If you end up selling the car for less than what you still owe on your PCP loan, you'll be responsible for paying the difference – i.e. “negative equity.”
+If you end up selling the car for less than what you still owe on your PCP finance loan, you'll be responsible for paying the difference – i.e. “negative equity.”

 Most car financing agreements start with the buyer owing more than the car's worth.
 This is because cars depreciate quickly at first, but then the payments catch up, leaving you in positive equity at around the halfway mark of the agreement.

-As a result, some PCP agreements allow you to return the car at 50% through the contract and terminate it as a result.
+As a result, some PCP finance agreements allow you to return the car at 50% through the contract and terminate it as a result.
 Alternatively, you can go to a car dealership to get them to settle the finance on your behalf, allowing you to begin a new agreement on a different car.

 Generally speaking, you can mitigate being in negative equity by ensuring you don’t exceed the agreed annual mileage, and making sure no damage is on the car that would affect its valuation (if you are thinking of Part Exchanging).